mir4ef/angularjs-nodejs-ldaps/README.md

 //...
 ```

-If you use more than one strategy, hence, more than one URL, your 'failed to authenticate' response message will be an array of objects:
+If you use more than one strategy, hence, more than one URL, your 'failed to authenticate' response message will be an array of objects (rather than just an object):
 ```javascript
 //...
 passport.authenticate(['ldap1', 'ldap2'], {session: false}, function(err, user, info) {